Learning About The Real Living Wage #LivingWageWeek | Employer Branding

 - Still, over a fifth of jobs pay less than the real Living Wage

 As ever, educating ourselves, spreading the word, the facts and figures on the topic and the work that the Living Wage Foundation do, not only during this week, but all year round, are the first steps in working towards solving the pay gap currently being experienced in the UK.
-If you’re looking to learn more about the movement or becoming a Living Wage employer, you’ll find all the information you need here.
+If you’re looking to learn more about the movement or becoming a Living Wage employer and improving your employer branding, you’ll find all the information you need here.